Author: Ahsan Qureshi

 Tool-based workflow (map each pain point to ExecWrite tools)

-ExecWrite: Wastage Snapshot & Recovery
+Wastage Snapshot & Recovery (best for waste & leakage)

-Link: ExecWrite Wastage Snapshot & Recovery
+Tool link: Wastage Snapshot & Recovery

 Search term analyzer output table showing spend, conversions, tags, and recommended bid actions

-Link: Search Term Analyzer / Bid Adjustment
+Tool link: Search Term Analyzer

 90-minute account triage playbook